-Native and modified (Acetylated) low density lipoprotein-supported steroidogenesis by macaque granulosa cells collected before and after the ovulatory stimulus: Correlation with fluorescent lipoprotein uptake
+Native and modified (acetylated) low density lipoprotein-supported steroidogenesis by macaque granulosa cells collected before and after the ovulatory stimulus: Correlation with fluorescent lipoprotein uptake

 John D. Brannian, Richard L. Stouffer